-We understand how difficult it can be to find a physician familiar enough with Triazolam withdrawal (or other benzodiazepines) as the truth is that this information is not included in medical school curricula.
+We understand how difficult it can be to find a physician familiar with Triazolam withdrawal or natural alternatives to Triazolam as the truth is that this information is not included in medical school curricula.

 The center aims to provide other options than a lifetime of remaining on medications that are presenting a declining or even dangerous benefit-to-risk ratio.

 For over 15 years Alternative to Meds Center has been able to provide exceptional triazolam withdrawal treatment, with published evidence regarding our success.
 We have observed that in most cases, underlying or root causes are not even vaguely addressed before relying on a prescription of potentially harmful drugs.
 This can lead, in many cases, to having fully treatable conditions left not addressed, or the patient being misdiagnosed entirely.

 Alternative to Meds Center knows how easy it is for triazolam withdrawal to get out of one’s control.
 Triazolam withdrawal can invoke some pretty nasty and even dangerous symptoms, but our program is based on years of successful treatments and strategies to minimize these reactions greatly.
 This allows for a tapering experience that is not only safer but much easier to tolerate.
 We know there are less toxic and more effective ways to deal with unwanted symptoms, such as insomnia, that may be much more suitable than harsh drugs over a person’s lifetime.